rcazzara/seldovia/_people/Williamson_Frances_Lucille_Jenkins.md

 1958.

-Perseverance, strength and improvisation were integral to Mike Williamson.
-For example, he needed a barn on a 40 acre parcel near Eugene Oregon that he acquired from his father.
+Perseverance, strength and improvisation were integral to Mike Williamson.Â  For example, he needed a barn on a 40 acre parcel near Eugene Oregon that he acquired from his father.
 So he built himself a barn; a big barn.
 As a truck driver in Oregon, Mike always worked on his truck himself.
 When Zonnie was old enough, Mike always took him to the